-While subject-specific databases and open web resources are great places to look for resources, the library's QuickSearch is another place to start.
+While subject-specific databases and open web resources are great places to look for resources, the library's QuickSearch discovery tool is another place to start.

 In this short video, you will learn how to quickly find articles, including peer reviewed articles, in QuickSearch.